 - Refrigerant piping and wiring should be properly sized and kept as short as possible to avoid capacity losses and increased operating costs. - · Locate the unit where water runoff will not create a problem with the equipment.
 Position the unit away from the drip edge of the roof whenever possible.
 Units are weatherized, but can be affected by the following: - Water pouring into the unit from the junction of rooflines, without protective guttering.
-Large volumes of water entering the heat pump while in operation can impact fan blade or motor life, and coil damage may occur to a heat pump if moisture cannot drain from the unit under freezing conditions. - Freezing moisture or sleeting conditions can cause the cabinet to ice-over prematurely and prevent heat pump operation, requiring backup heat, which generally results in less economical operation It is highly recommended to switch the EcoNetTM Control Center or thermostat to the "Emergency Heat" mode during freezing rain or sleeting conditions to prevent damage to the outdoor coil from ice accumulating on the fan blade. - · Closely follow the clearance recommendations in section 4.2.1. - 24" [61.0 cm] to the service panel access - 60" [152.4 cm] above heat pump fan discharge (unit top) to prevent recirculation - 6" [15.2 cm] to heat pump coil grille air inlets with 12" [30.5 cm] minimum recommended
+Large volumes of water entering the unit while in operation can impact fan blade or motor life. - · Closely follow the clearance recommendations in section 4.2.1. - 24" [61.0 cm] to the service panel access - 60" [152.4 cm] above fan discharge (unit top) to prevent recirculation - 6" [15.2 cm] to coil grille air inlets with 12" [30.5 cm] minimum recommended